-Route 96 is one of Melbourne’s busiest and most densely populated tram routes, and the upgrade will improve accessibility, reliability and journey times for customers.
+Route 96 is one of Melbourne’s busiest and most densely populated tram routes, and the upgrade will improve accessibility, reliability and journey times for customers who use it.

-It will also be the first route to receive our state of the art new low-floor trams, which will start carrying passengers later this year.
+It will also be the first route to receive our state of the art new low-floor trams, which will enter service later this year.

-“To get involved, the Fitzroy and Brunswick community should head along to the information sessions being held in the area or go online and provide feedback on the early design options for Nicholson Street,” said Ms McCarthy.
+“To get involved, the St Kilda community should head along to the information session or go online and provide feedback on the early design options for Acland and Fitzroy streets,” said Ms McCarthy.

-Public Transport Victoria, along with project partners VicRoads and Yarra Trams, will be holding a series of community drop-in sessions along Route 96 in August.
+Public Transport Victoria, along with project partners Yarra Trams and VicRoads will be holding a series of community drop-in sessions along Route 96 in August.
 At the sessions, the community will have the opportunity to learn more about the early designs, provide feedback, ask questions and meet the project team.

-Upcoming session times for the Nicholson Street early designs are:
+The next information session for the Fitzroy and Acland Street early designs is:

 5.30pm - 7.30pm